Lately, I speak to many people who use dragline mats. This gives me a good picture of the experiences gained with the existing crane mats.

 The effect of this is that the inner beams wear faster and cause a cavity.
 Another effect is that the softer beams are less resistant to water and will eventually rot.
 This of course does not benefit the overall strength and stiffness of the crane mat.

-A better alternative is the use of bamboo composite.
+A better alternative is the use of Dragonwood bamboo.
 With this, the strength is not lost and the resistance to water, and with it rotting, is many times greater.